merayoussef/readme-generator/README.md

   ## Installation

-  Download node.js, run To generate your own README, first run npm install in order to install the following npm package dependencies as specified in the package.json:
+  Download node.js, clone the repo and open the command line, in the commandline write node index.js to run the questions prompt and answer all  the questions, once done a readme will generate with the answers  from the user's input in the commandline.

   ## Usage

-  inquirer that will prompt you for your inputs from the command line please see
+  Please see video.

   ## License